xta0/xta0.me/_posts/2025-01-30-GenAI-Stable-Diffusion-3.md

 </div>

 In practice, the image-to-image approach would require multiple steps to achieve a desirable outcome.
 In contrast, the ControlNet Tile accomplish the same outcome with a single round of upscaling.
 Addiontally, ControlNet Tile consumes relatively lower VRAM usage compared to the image-to-image solution.

+### Summary

+If your goal is to preserve as many aspects of the original image as possible during the upscaling, the image-to-image approach would be a better option.
+Conversely, if you prefer an AI-driven, or a creative approach that generates new rich details, ControlNet Tile is a more preferable option.

 ## Resources